morrowwolf/Barony13/.github/CONSTITUTION.md

 All head ranks are given through the mutual approval of these two people.
 There is no set process for this; ask one of these people if you are interested in taking on a vacant head role.

-The hosts must each make a minimum of one Pull Request per month.

 ### Host: *MorrowWolf*

 ### Co-host: *Altoids*